cvxopt/cvxopt/doc/source/fftw.rst

 Discrete Transforms
 *******************

-The :mod:`cvxopt.fftw` module is an interface to the FFTW library and contains routines for discrete Fourier, cosine, and sine transforms.
+The :mod:`kvxopt.fftw` module is an interface to the FFTW library and contains routines for discrete Fourier, cosine, and sine transforms.
-This module is optional, and only installed when the FFTW library is made available during the CVXOPT installation.
+This module is optional, and only installed when the FFTW library is made available during the kvxopt installation.

 .. seealso::